FihlaTV/LiveTV-Media-Server/README.md

-# Odysee Media Server
+# LiveTV Media Server

 An RTMP ingestion server + API server packaged as docker containers for managing and controlling streams, restreams, and archives.

-This is the backbone of livestreaming for [bitwave.tv]
+This is the backbone of livestreaming for [qtunetv]

 Utilizing tech such as NGINX, ffmpeg, node.js, and docker.